 In conclusion, having an electric scooter is a great way to make your city commute much more efficient.
 It may seem daunting at first but it actually isn’t that complicated to buy one and get riding.
 Have a walk in Shanghai’s Jing’An district and you will see tons of expats scooting around on their freedom wheels.

-On top of that, if you are a bitcoiner, you can earn free bitcoin rebates when you book through Booking or shop on many other partner sites, by using Lolli.
+PS: If you are a bitcoiner, you can earn free bitcoin rebates when you book through Booking or shop on many other partner sites, by using Lolli.
 Lolli is a startup aiming to bring bitcoin mainstream by rewarding shoppers.
 Sign up through my referral link and we both get a little BTC — support this site and support the revolution of money!